 The Scout comes with a Door Panel.
 This panel includes an RFID reader that allows for easy arming and disarming of your system using a key fob.
 The panel also includes a 106 dB siren for added volume on your main living floors.

-The SimpliSafe has a siren built into the hub, but you can also buy additional sirens to place around your home so you can project the alarm loudly and clearly while keeping the main base hidden and protected.
+The SimpliSafe has a siren built into the hub, but you can also buy to place around your home so you can project the alarm loudly and clearly while keeping the main base hidden and protected.

 Difference #6: Remote Panic Button – Another benefit of the SimpliSafe system is the inclusion of a remote panic button.
 In the event that you find yourself in an emergency situation, it’s as easy as pressing a button to contact the monitoring center who will check to make sure that you’re okay.
 The panic button will also sound an alarm to deter intruders, but commercial customers might also be interested in the silent panic button which will signal for help without alerting trespassers.

 Ultimately, the panic button gives that extra line of defense and instant access to help.
 Unfortunately, the Scout doesn’t have any analogous feature, which is a pretty significant drawback.